 Gripe water should be treated as a medicine and the directions found on the box should be strictly followed.
 Remember that each brand of gripe water may recommend a different dosage.
 Don’t overdose and all should be well.
 If in doubt, give your Doc a shout.

-And as always, replace your gripe water on or before the manufacturers suggested date.
+And as always, replace your gripe water on or before the suggested manufacturers' date.

 Gripe water typically falls under the category of “dietary supplements”, just like multivitamins and other supplements.
 Unlike drugs, supplements are not intended to “treat, diagnose, prevent or cure diseases” This is why you will not see any label of gripe water claim to prevent or cure colic, rather only “relieve” it.